OfficeDev/office-js-docs-pr/docs/publish/publish.md

 ### SharePoint app catalog deployment

 A SharePoint app catalog is a special site collection that you can create to host Word, Excel, and PowerPoint add-ins.
-Because SharePoint catalogs don't support new add-in features implemented in the `VersionOverrides` node of the manifest, including add-in commands, we recommend that you use Centralized Deployment via the admin center if possible.
-Add-in commands deployed via a SharePoint catalog open in a task pane by default.
+Because SharePoint catalogs don't support many add-in features, including add-in commands, we recommend that you use Centralized Deployment via the admin center if possible.

 If you are deploying add-ins in an on-premises environment, use a SharePoint catalog.
 For details, see [Publish task pane and content add-ins to a SharePoint catalog](publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md).

 > [!NOTE]
+> - SharePoint catalogs don't support Outlook add-ins.
+> - SharePoint catalogs don't support add-ins that use the [unified manifest for Microsoft 365](../develop/unified-manifest-overview.md).
-> SharePoint catalogs don't support Office on Mac.
+> - SharePoint catalogs don't support Office on Mac.
 To deploy Office Add-ins to Mac clients, you must submit them to [AppSource](/partner-center/marketplace-offers/submit-to-appsource-via-partner-center).

 ### Outlook add-in Exchange server deployment